-Generally, there are two type of insights in Power BI.
-One that run on entire dataset, and the other is to run insights on one particular report.
-Later one allows you to further drill down the insights too.
-In this article, we will show you, How to get quick insights in Power BI (later one) with practical example.
+In this session, we show you how to get quick insights in Power BI with a practical example.
+Generally, there are two types of insights in Power BI.
+One that runs on the entire dataset, and the other is to run insights on one particular report (quick insights).
+Later one allows you to drill down the insights further, too.

-As you can see from the below screenshot, it has only one Pie Chart.
+As you can see from the screenshot below, it has only one Pie Chart.

 Quick insights in Power BI

-In order to get the Quick Insights of a report, you have to click … on the top right corner, and select Open in Focus Mode.
+To get the Power BI Quick Insights of a report, you have to click … on the top right corner and select Open in Focus Mode.
 Remember, in some versions, there is a button beside that … to enter into focus mode.

-Now you can see the insights based on this report
+Now you can see the Power BI quick insights based on this report

 Like any other report, Power BI allows you to pin these visuals to the dashboard.
-In order to Pin any individual visual, hover over that visual will show you the Pin Visual button that we shown in below screenshot
+To Pin any individual visual, hover over that visual show you the Pin Visual button

-Or, if you want to drill down further deeper into the report then select any report.
-For the demo purpose, we selected the Donut chart
+Or, if you want to drill down further more in-depth into the report, then select any report.
+For the quick insights demo purpose, we selected the Donut chart.

-Once you selected, Power Bi will start displaying insights based on this report.
+Once you selected, Power BI starts displaying quick insights based on this report.

-Clicking Pin Visual button will open following window.
-Let me select Existing dashboard i.e., Sixth Dashboard.
-I suggest you to refer Add Report to dashboard or Pin Report to dashboard articles to understand theses settings.
+Clicking Pin Visual button opens the following window.
+Let me select the Existing dashboard, i.e., Sixth Dashboard.
+I suggest you refer to Add Report to dashboard or Pin Report to dashboard articles to understand these settings.

 Within the Fifth dashboard, you can see the Donut Chart that we pinned before.